ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 # 1. Lead Generation

 First things first let's talk about how to get an interview.
-Two main parts: your resume, your network, and other people's networks.
+Three main parts: your resume, your network, and other people's networks.

 ## 1.1.
 Build your resume